Backyard ideas on a budget

 If you’re going to be spending time outside, you need to make sure your patio furniture is comfortable and in good shape.
 Shop at a furniture store that specializes in outdoor furniture.
 Make sure cushions are clean and comfortable and give tables a good wipedown.

 It’s also a good idea to make sure you have plenty of seating.
 Cinder block benches are a cheap, quirky way to get creative and add seating to your backyard.
 You can put one together for around $40 using 12 cinder blocks (around $2 each), 4 pieces of lumber (2x4x8, around $3 each), concrete adhesive ($2.50) and a caulking gun ($2.50).
 Add cushions to make it extra comfortable.

 Edging with stone brick makes your garden look clean and keeps mulch or pebbles from getting into your lawn.
 You can get stone edging bricks for around $1.30 to $2.00 at your local home improvement store.
 You’ll need a small shovel or spade to break up the ground and a rubber mallet to hammer the stones halfway into the ground.

 5. Take care of your lawn

 It’s good practice to overseed your lawn with the appropriate type of grass seed each fall or spring.
 This minimizes bare spots and keeps your lawn thick and full for patio season.
 A fertilizer spreader ($30) works great for overseeding your lawn in addition to spreading fertilizer.
-Professional lawn care companies are more expensive but will set a fertilizing and weed treatment schedule throughout the year.
-Read about and compare lawn and garden companies here.
+Professional lawn care companies will set a fertilizing and weed treatment schedule throughout the year.